 Separate the Curds from the Whey: Ladle the curds into a microwave-safe bowl with the slotted spoon.

 Microwave the Curds to 57°C: Microwave the curds for another 30 seconds and check their internal temperature and continue microwaving in 30-second bursts until they reach temperature.
 The curds need to reach this temperature in order to stretch properly.

-Stretch and Shape the Mozzarella: Sprinkle the salt over the cheese and squish it with your fingers to incorporate.
+Stretch and Shape the Mozzarella: Now put on those clean rubber gloves.
+We have some disposable ones that don’t have powder sprinkled on them like some medical gloves.
+Sprinkle the salt over the cheese and squish it with your fingers to incorporate.
 Using both hands, stretch and fold the curds repeatedly.
 It will start to tighten, become firm, and take on a glossy sheen.
 When this happens, you are ready to shape the mozzarella.
 Make one large ball, two smaller balls, or several bite-sized bocconcini.
 Try not to overwork the mozzarella.

 Using and Storing Your Mozzarella: The mozzarella can be used immediately or kept refrigerated for a week.
 To refrigerate, place the mozzarella in a small container.
 Mix a teaspoon of salt with a cup of cool whey and pour this over the mozzarella.
 Cover and refrigerate.